-This cute mount Fuji plush (Fuji-san for our Japanese readers) was an interesting object to 3D scan.
-It is highly detailed with a difficult material and challenging details, in addition to small hanging parts.
+This cute Mount Fuji plush (Fuji-san for our Japanese readers) was an interesting object to 3D scan.
+It is highly detailed with difficult material and challenging details, in addition to small hanging parts.
 The mesh result is very satisfying with a nice fluffy texture, although the colors are passable.

 2. Hand soap dispenser

 This is a 20-cm-tall hand soap dispenser.
 It is very interesting because of its simple yet detailed geometry.
-Furthermore, its ivory color and black labels combination make it difficult to 3D scan and was a great benchmark to evaluate the hole-fixing function of the software.
-The result is a great, detailed range image which allowed to create a nice mesh.
+Furthermore, its ivory color and black label combination make it difficult to 3D scan and were a great benchmark to evaluate the hole-fixing function of the software.
+The result is a great, detailed range image which allowed to creation of a nice mesh.
 However, we chose to discard the textures as they weren’t relevant.